10 Reasons Lore Fetherston Is Vitruvia's Kickass Heroine

 But this isn't her only dilemma.
 Her heart has always been with Fallon, the brooding ward of the current emperor and heir to the Vitruvian throne, and she's finding it harder to resist his melancholy charms.

 Will she escape to carve out a new life or accept her role as a dutiful wife?
 Well, you'll just have to read The Vitruvian Heir, Book 1: The Unraveling to find out.
-But in the meantime, here are some of the best lines that prove why she's a loyal friend, a smart cookie, and an overall badass whom readers can't help but root for.
+But in the meantime, here are some of the best lines that prove why she's a loyal friend, a smart cookie, and a kickass protagonist whom readers can't help but root for.

 1. “Really?
 It’s actually in someone’s job description to make sure female students aren’t published?”
 Lore couldn’t help flouting propriety to ask this.
 It just seemed too absurd for reality.

 2. “I’m serious.
 I know you hate this kind of thing, but you’re as close to a sister as I’ll ever get.
 And I know maybe there’s no real chance of happiness for either of us, but I still want you to be alive, for Lucien’s sake.”